vkakerbeck/ml-agents/docs/Python-API.md

   Sends a shutdown signal to the environment and closes the communication socket.

-## mlagents-learn
+## mlagentsdev-learn

-For more detailed documentation on using `mlagents-learn`, check out [Training ML-Agents](Training-ML-Agents.md)
+For more detailed documentation on using `mlagentsdev-learn`, check out [Training ML-Agents](Training-ML-Agents.md)